 Lent is a time for reflection and fasting in preparation for Easter.
 In Louisiana, Lent is also a time when family and friends get together for fish fries and crawfish boils.
-Chef Peter Sclafani of Ruffino’s Restaurant in Baton Rouge talked with Louisiana Cookin’ about the Lenten traditions he observed growing up, what his restaurant offers during Lent, and his delectable shrimp scampi recipe from our March/April 2016 issue.
+Chef Peter Sclafani of Ruffino’s Restaurant in Baton Rouge sat down with Louisiana Cookin’ to talk about the Lenten traditions he observed growing up, what his restaurant offers during Lent, and his delectable shrimp scampi recipe.

 Tell us about how your family observed Lent while you were growing up.